lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 [![](https://github.com/lzim/teampsd/blob/feature-mtl_2.5_pbi_gifs/resources/gifs/mtl_2.5/data_ui_viz_tabs.gif?raw=true)](#DontLink)

-**New for _MTL_ 2.0**
+**New for _MTL_ 2.5** (**@JENN - Should we make GIFs for the "View as Table" and/or Drill Up features?**)
-- The "Quick Explore" feature is no longer available in _MTL_ 2.5.
+- The "Quick Explore" feature is no longer available.
-- (But tables are still available)
-- INSERT REMAINING 2.5 VIZ TEXT - Focus Mode, Drill up/shoulders etc
+- To view the corresponding table to a given graph, right click on the graph and select "View as Table."
+- Note: Drill Up View: The "Drill Up" View shows a zoomed-out view of the data.
+However, please note that the shoulders in monthly and yearly views are not meaningful  we don't have all days of observation in the month and 12 months of observation in each year, respectively.
+- Similar to the Data tabs, hover in the right hand corner and click on the "Focus Mode" icon to zoom in on the visualization.
+- Similar to the Data tabs, unhide the Filter panel in the right hand side of the screen to use filters and view specific variables.

 For _MTL_ 2.0, click [here](https://github.com/lijenn/mtl/blob/master/blue/session02/s02_learner/mtl_session02_see.md)